Grid diagrams and Heegaard Floer invariants: Formal complex structures and surgery

 \subsection{The complex of positive pairs}

-Let $G$ be a grid diagram (of size $n$) marked for destabilization at a collection $\zed$ of some $O$'s, with $| \zed| = k< n$, as in Section~\ref{sec:uleft}.
-In that section we defined the (quasi-isomorphic) complexes $C^-(G)$ and $\EC^-(G, \zed)$.
+Let $G$ be a grid diagram (of size $n$) marked for destabilization at a collection $\zed$ of some free $O$'s, with $| \zed| = k< n$, and let $q$ be the total number of free markings, as in Section~\ref{sec:uleft}.
+In that section we defined the (homotopy equivalent) curved complexes $\CFLc(G)$ and $\ECFLc(G, \zed)$.
 Let us consider the Hom complex

-where $\Ring=\ff[[U_1, \dots, U_n]]$.
-Since $C^-(G)$ is a free $\Ring$-module, we can naturally identify it with its dual using the basis given by $\S(G)$.
-Thus, if we view the $\Hom$ complex as an $\ff$-vector space, its generators (in the sense of direct products) are pairs $[\x, \tilde \y]$, where $\tilde \y$ is an enhanced generator possibly multiplied by some powers of $U$, i.e., $\tilde \y = U_1^{N_1} \cdots U_n^{N_n} \cdot (\y, \epsilon)$.
+where $\tR=\ff[[U_1, \dots, U_n, \tU_1, \dots, \tU_{n-q}]]$.
+Since $\CFLc(G)$ is a free $\tR$-module, we can naturally identify it with its dual using the basis given by $\S(G)$.
+Thus, if we view the $\Hom$ complex as an $\ff$-vector space, its generators (in the sense of direct products) are pairs $[\x, \tilde \y]$, where $\tilde \y$ is an enhanced generator possibly multiplied by some powers of $U$, i.e.,

 The homological degree of a generator in the Hom complex is $M(\tilde \y) - M(\x)$.
 However, we would like to think of the generators as being enhanced domains (up to the addition of periodic domains), so in order to be consistent with the formula for the index of domains we set